 Go Pro Diving offer the Level I Small Power Boat Operations course which is intended for new and seasoned recreational boaters wanting a license.
 They also offer the Level II commercial boating license which trains and certifies people for carrying passengers, taking night passages, and travelling a further distance off shore.

 An International Yacht Training Worldwide (IYT) authorised training and instructor school offering certified courses for all levels of boaters ranging from Personal Watercraft and VHF Communications to the most popular course, Small Powerboat and RIB Master.
+The Small Powerboat and RIB Master is a two day certified course covering the basics of boat handling, operations and safety which is perfect for families and children aged 16 and older.
+Classes are limited to three students for more personalised instruction.
 IYT is officially recognised by the Cayman Government and the Maritime and Coastguard Agency (MCA), making it a valuable qualification in the boating industry.

 You must be 16 or over to take this course and be mentally fit to operate a pleasure craft.